Let Us Walk With You Toward Recovery | Confidential And Private Support!

 Workplace addiction demands more than dismissal, it calls for structured intervention that protects both employee wellbeing and organizational success.

 Each model serves different organizational needs.
-You’ll want to evaluate which approach matches your company’s size, culture, and resources.
+Employers should evaluate which approach matches company size, culture, and resources.

 The Real Cost of Ignoring Addiction at Work

-When you overlook addiction in your workplace, you’re absorbing costs that extend far beyond what appears on any budget line.
+When employers overlook addiction in the workplace, costs are absorbed that extend far beyond what appears on any budget line.
 Untreated substance use disorders cost employers an average of $8,255 per affected employee annually, a 400% increase from just a few years ago, through lost productivity, absenteeism, and healthcare expenses.
-These hidden financial burdens compound quickly when you consider that 20% of full-time employees have a substance use disorder, making early intervention a sound business strategy.
+These hidden financial burdens compound quickly when considering that 20% of full-time employees have a substance use disorder, making early intervention a sound business strategy.
 Drug users are four times as likely to be involved in a workplace accident, adding significant liability and workers’ compensation costs to the equation.
-Notably, 75% of those with SUD do not receive treatment, leaving the majority of affected workers without the support they need to recover.
+Notably, 75% of those with SUD do not receive treatment, leaving the majority of affected workers without the support needed to recover.
 Research from Canada demonstrates the massive scale of this problem, with total productivity losses due to substance use amounting to $15.7 billion in 2014, where alcohol and tobacco alone represented three quarters of these costs.

 Hidden Financial Burden

 The financial toll of untreated addiction in the workplace extends far beyond what most employers recognize on their balance sheets.
-You’re likely seeing only the tip of the iceberg when reviewing costs.
+Many organizations see only the tip of the iceberg when reviewing costs.
 While only 1% of employer plan members receive substance use disorder diagnoses, 11% self-report struggling with substance use, revealing a tenfold gap in identification.

 A proactive workplace addiction response addresses these concealed costs before they compound.
-With 75% of individuals with diagnosable SUDs receiving no treatment, you’re absorbing expenses that effective intervention programs could substantially reduce through early identification and support.
+With 75% of individuals with diagnosable SUDs receiving no treatment, employers absorb expenses that effective intervention programs could substantially reduce through early identification and support.

 Productivity Losses Multiply

-Beyond the medical expenses you’ve already calculated, productivity losses multiply your financial exposure exponentially.
-Substance use disorders cost U.S. employers over $81 billion annually, with each affected worker draining approximately $7,000 from your bottom line yearly.
+Beyond medical expenses, productivity losses multiply financial exposure exponentially.
+Substance use disorders cost U.S. employers over $81 billion annually, with each affected worker draining approximately $7,000 from the bottom line yearly.

-You’ll also face ripple effects across your team.
+Ripple effects spread across teams.
 When one employee underperforms, others absorb the workload, leading to burnout and declining morale.
 Maintaining professional boundaries while addressing these losses requires balancing compassion with accountability.
-Recovery-focused employees actually demonstrate lower turnover rates, making early intervention a sound business investment.
+Recovery-focused employees often demonstrate lower turnover rates, making early intervention a sound business investment.

 What the Evidence Says About Workplace Addiction Programs

 Research consistently shows that workplace addiction programs produce measurable but modest results.
 A meta-analysis of 20 studies found significant alcohol use reduction, though the effect size remained small.
-When you’re evaluating whether employers should be involved in addiction interventions, you’ll find mixed evidence, each intervention type proved effective in at least one study, but none succeeded in over 50% of cases.
+Evidence remains mixed, each intervention type proved effective in at least one study, but none succeeded in over 50% of cases.

 Workplace programs typically reduce injuries and accidents more reliably than substance use itself.
 Employee assistance programs exist in 66% of businesses with 100+ employees, yet only 1.2% of employed adults receive treatment annually.
 This low treatment rate is particularly significant given that 70.4% of adults with an alcohol or illicit drug use disorder are employed.